mohitpathak382/ApnaGhar-Home-Rental-/README.md

 ## License

-This project is licensed under the (insert your chosen license, e.g., MIT License).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.txt) file for details.